datavitalyzer/DA4U-Power-Query-Challenges/README.md

 ## 📬 Stay Connected

-If you enjoyed this challenge or found it helpful, follow me on LinkedIn for more data projects, tips, and learning resources:
+If you enjoyed this challenge or found it helpful, consider giving it a ⭐ or following for updates and follow me on LinkedIn for more data projects, tips, and learning resources:

 🔗 [Follow me on LinkedIn](https://www.linkedin.com/in/outmanbaz/)